 I'm a retired journalist and an award-winning author of both non-fiction and fiction.
 (Note: If you found your way here through a search engine, I am not the Sara Fitzgerald who is currently writing genre romances, nor the leading character in Jody Picoult's My Sister's Keeper.)
 I have been drawn to the stories of little-known women since I majored in history and journalism at the University of Michigan and wrote my senior history thesis on the flapper phenomenon.
-In 1972, I became the first woman to hold the title of editor of The Michigan Daily.
+In 1972, I became the first woman to hold the title of editor in chief of The Michigan Daily.

 I spent the bulk of my professional career as an editor and reporter, including 15 years at The Washington Post, and stints at what was then The St. Petersburg (Fla.)
 Times, The Miami Herald, the Akron Beacon-Journal, and National Journal magazine.
 At The Post, I served as editor of its first electronic edition in 1980, thus qualifying myself for membership in the Facebook group "I Was Online Before You Were Born."
 Those experiences led me to work for a trade association serving the online industry. and later, I was a founder of a consulting firm that helped schools and libraries take advantage of a federal program to help them get connected to the Internet.

 I have loved writing since childhood, when I contributed poems and stories to The Flint Journal's Wide Awake Club page.
 My women's fiction has included Rumors, published by Warner Books in 1992.
 Set in Washington, DC, in the first half of the 20th-century, it told the story of a woman' quest for love--and revenge against the men who nearly ruined her reputation early in her legal career.